ignaciomcerezo/CropgeneratorOOP/README.md

 This repository provides dataset generation and augmentation for handwritten document OCR.
 It is designed to:

-- ingest Label Studio annotation exports,
+- ingest image + line polygon regions + transcription information (for example from LabelStudio),
 - extract and normalize image crops with automatic layout analysis,
 - produce an `OCRDataset` that samples contiguous line sequences at training time,
-- apply trainable augmentation transforms (line-wise, intra-paragraph, inter-paragraph),
+- apply augmentation layout-aware transforms (line, paragraph, page and image transforms),
 - handle complex geometry with automatic intersection correction and stroke/background separation.

 ## Main components